 SD-WAN over the internet would create latency and lag when dealing with cloud infrastructure.
 There are no guaranteed SLAs for network performance.
 Relying solely on SD-WAN might hinder the infrastructure from optimizing the user experience.

 MPLS provides a high Quality of Service while also managing packet loss efficiently.
 It’s a valuable feature when dealing with VoIP (Voice Over IP), virtual desktops, video conferencing, and other real-time protocols.
 MPLS works via shared infrastructure but provides predictable performance when it comes to packet delivery.

 SD-WAN detects and reconstructs lost-in-transit packets to ensure that throughput is maintained or improved.
 It also allows better configuration protocols for packets, which prevents traffic jams and grants high availability.

 SD-WAN over the internet is dependent on the performance of the underlying internet infrastructure.

 MPLS has security features built into its network architecture.
 It is built as a Closed User Group where only the nodes found in the network can access and read data.
 On the other hand, SD-WAN is only as secure as the underlying infrastructure.
-Many SD-WAN implementations include quick inspection of IPsec VPN connections and SSL which is very important today since about 90% of all internet traffic is encrypted.
+Many SD-WAN implementations include quick inspection of IPsec VPN connections and SSL which is very important today since about 90% of all internet traffic is encrypted across Google.
 Internationally, approximately 85% of webpages visited were encrypted.
 Both MPLS and SD-WAN benefit from additional security implementations.